jundalisay/superb/content/en/research/jagor/ph/chapter-02.md

 Spanish products have a duty of:
 - 3% if carried in Spanish ships
-- if in foreign ships.

-The latter were only allowed, as a rule, to enter the port in ballast.
+- ? if in foreign ships.
+These were only allowed to enter the port <!-- in ballast --> empty.

-The principal wants of the Philippines were imported from England and abroad, these were either kept back until they could be sent in Spanish ships, which charged nearly a triple freight (from £4 to £5 instead of from £1 to £2 per ton).
-These shipts went to British ports rarely.
-Or the goods were sent to Singapore and Hongkong where they were reshipped under the Spanish flag.
-Tonnage dues were levied, moreover, upon ships in ballast, and upon others which merely touched at Manila without unloading or taking in fresh cargo; and if a vessel under such circumstances landed even the smallest parcel, it was no longer rated as a ship in ballast, but charged on the higher scale.
+The main <!--  principal wants of the --> Philippine imports were from England which entered in 2 ways: <!-- and abroad -->

+1. These were kept back until they could be sent in Spanish ships which charged nearly a triple freight (from £4 to £5 instead of from £1 to £2 per ton).
+These ships went to British ports rarely.

+2. The goods were sent to Singapore and Hongkong where they were reshipped under the Spanish flag.

+Tonnage dues were levied on:
+- empty ships<!-- . , moreover, upon ships in ballast, and upon others which merely -->
+- ships that touched at Manila without unloading or taking in fresh cargo

+If a ship<!--  under such circumstances --> landed even the smallest parcel, it was no longer rated as an empty ship<!--  in ballast -->, but charged on the higher scale.

-Vessels were therefore forced to enter the port entirely devoid of cargo, or carrying sufficient to cover the expense of the increased harbour dues ; almost an impossibility for foreign ships, on account of the differential customs rates, which acted almost as a complete prohibition.
+Vessels were therefore forced to enter the port either:
+- entirely empty <!-- devoid of cargo, --> or
+- carrying sufficient to cover the expense of the increased harbour dues
+  - This is almost impossibile for foreign ships because of the differential customs rates, which acted almost as a complete prohibition.

-The result was that foreign vessels came there only in ballast, or when summoned for some particular object.
+This made ships enter empty. <!-- result was that foreign vessels came there only in ballast, or when summoned for some particular object. -->

 Philippine exports were almost entirely limited to its raw produce, burdened with an export duty of 3%.